PSJA ISD board censures trustee over ‘disruptive’ behavior

 Gutierrez is suing PJSA ISD for the censure.

-Court documents obtained by Channel 5 News show Gutierrez believes the censure stems from her speaking up with concerns over the bidding process for insurance contracts with the district.
+According to court documents obtained by Channel 5 News, Gutierrez believes the censure stems from her speaking up with concerns over the bidding process for insurance contracts with the district.

 Following the meeting, PSJA ISD Board President Diana Y. Serna and Superintendent Alejandro Elias declined to comment.